terenceltl/gettingAndCleaningData/README.md

     This step aims to calculate group-wise mean values for all possible combinations of subjects (30) and activities (6), and as such resulted in a data set with 180 observations of 68 variables.
 The `ddply()` function was used for splitting the data into the proper groups, and the `numcolwise()` function was used to allow the `mean()` function to calculate the mean values for every numeric column.

+This resulting data set is tidy, because it meets the criteria of "each variable forms a column", "each observation forms a row", and "each type of observational unit forms a table".

 This "wide" format of tidy data set is not the only acceptable format for tidy data.
 For details, one may refer to Hadley Wickham's *Tidy Data* paper:

 http://vita.had.co.nz/papers/tidy-data.pdf